 Sir Ian Clunies Ross – a giant of Australian science

 Born in 1899, he was a visionary leader of our scientific community and inspired all he worked.
 He had a passion for science and a talent for administration, a rare combination of skills which he applied in the service of many scientific organisations.

 Best known for his pioneering work in veterinary science, he greatly advanced parasitology and disease control in animals and spanned the gap between Eastern and Western scientific cultures.

 As an administrator he was Foundation Chief of CSIRO’s Division of Animal Health and, in 1949, Chairman of CSIRO.
 He played an important part in building the reputation of the CSIRO but also sought to use his experience of science and industry to build a better educated and more diverse society.

-The ATSE Awards, including the ATSE Clunies Ross Awards are now open for nominations!
+The ATSE Awards open for nominations in March each year.
 Learn more and nominate an emerging scientist, technologist or innovator.